ouspg/PrivacyAndSocialEngineering/5.Social_engineering_I/README.md

 > viii.
 If you attempt to spoof some of these domain owners, in which cases the messages are not delivered regardless of the content?
 (Who has configured their servers correctly (also with DKIM and SPF) with `reject` policy?)

+### Task 1B) Combining knowledge

-As the last subtask, let's take a look into a totally different email message.
+Let's take a look at a totally different email message.

 The message is [Hello.eml](Hello.eml), and is similar to the infamous Nigerian prince scenario.

 Run the message with `spamassassin` and check email headers to validate sender authenticity.

-> ix.
-Is the message deliver to spam more likely because of the content than sending entity?
+> i.
+Will the message be delivered into the spam more likely because of the content rather than sending entity?

-> x.
+> ii.
 Identify at least five different psychological manipulation techniques what have been used in the message.

-### Task 1B) Building a credential-stealing site
+### Task 1C) Building a credential-stealing site

 Let's stop with the banking email theme, and have fun with Netflix instead.